-Multi-channel Selling: How to Use it to Boost Sales Across Online Marketplaces
+Multi-Channel Selling: How to Use Multi-Channel Retailing to Boost Sales Across Online Marketplaces in October 2022?

-This helps increase the visibility of your product and there are more chances that your potential customer will identify and eventually purchase your product through one of the many multi-channel selling platforms that it is listed on.
+This helps increase the visibility of your product and there are more chances that your potential customer will identify and eventually purchase your product through one of the many eCommerce multi channel selling platforms that it is listed on.
 Read more to find out how multi-channel selling can help your business.

 - 5 Different Platforms Utilised for eCommerce Multi-Channel Selling